About the functions

 When the TCU receives a DTI translation request, it uses the QTW interface to perform:

 - Configuration table walks, which return configuration information for the translation context.

-- Translation table walks, which return translation information specific to the transaction address.
+- Translation table walks, that return translation information that is specific to the transaction address.

 The TCU contains caches that reduce the number of configuration and translation table walks that are to be performed.
 Sometimes no walks are required.